markusweis/ai-project/README.md

 The MLflow instance can be found [here](http://127.0.0.1:5000/#/experiments/0/runs/278197c940204ea09d4148d6e32f7544).

 Store the model locally and use evaluation.py as described above to use it on the test-set.

-## Notation
-N Number of Nodes
-E Nuber of Edges
-B Batch size
-F Number of Features -> 2 (id, family id) d Number of Dimensions in the embbeding